 Losing weight should be a natural consequence of a healthy diet and lifestyle, not a goal of a specific diet.
 Miracle diets, fasts and strict weight loss plans are not beneficial for health and are not recommended.

 The best thing is that the loss of fat mass is a gradual and progressive process over time.
 Losing many kilos in a short time will probably produce anxiety for food and a subsequent rebound effect (recovery of lost kilos).

 So, besides avoiding greasy food animals as mentioned above, we have to minimize bakery foods, that are rich in refined sugars and animal fats, and also raise cholesterol and contribute to weight gain.

 In its place, it is best to eat other more satiating foods because, in addition to providing calories, they offer us vitamins, minerals and other components necessary for good health.

 We must not forget the importance of vegetables, that contain very little calories, and fruit that provides easily assimilated sugars and a high water content that promotes its lightness, and all the wealth of vitamins, minerals and phytochemicals highly needed to prevent the occurrence of many diseases

-Folate facilitates the movement preventing the development of thrombi that are responsible for many heart attacks and other heart problems.
+- Foods rich in folate: It is believed that folate helps fight atherosclerosis by reducing homocysteine, an element that damages the walls of the arteries.
+Folate facilitates circulation by preventing the occurrence of thrombi that are responsible for many heart attacks and other heart problems.

 Other interesting articles